brunocabezas/14bam/README.md

 ### Next Steps

-- [ ] check use of any on types
-- [x] remove oldSponsors from store state
-- [x] remove comments from apiHelpers
-- [x] api/ with typescript
-- [x] use type variants on remote data helper.
-Make remote data helper an interface itself
 - [ ] check the use of vue-mq strings on views, maybe we can use enums?
-- [x] use event instead of activity
-- [x] remove vue-types
-- [x] use env variables to define base_url
-- [x] remove console logs
-- [ ] remove console errors
 - [ ] fix download program button